krzysckh/owl-libffi/README.md

 ## DEPENDENCIES

 - [libffi](https://sourceware.org/libffi/)
-- owl lisp compiled from source (new enough to have FP_API)
+- owl lisp compiled from source (new enough to have FP_API - tested with `*owl-version*` 0.2.3a)
-- a c compiler
+- a local C compiler

 ## USAGE